-- a) aircraft stores, introduced into or supplied in the territory of a Contracting Party, and taken on board, within reasonable limits, for use on outbound aircraft engaged in an international air service of a designated airline of the other Contracting Party; - b) spare parts, including engines, introduced into the territory of a Contracting Party for the maintenance or repair of aircraft used in an international air service of a designated airline of the other Contracting Party; and - c) fuel, lubricants and consumable technical supplies introduced into or supplied in the territory of a Contracting Party for use in an aircraft engaged in an international air service of a designated airline of the other Contracting Party, even when these supplies are to be used on a part of the journey performed over the territory of the Contracting Party in which they are taken on board. - 3.
+- (a) aircraft stores, introduced into or supplied in the territory of a Contracting Party, and taken on board, within reasonable limits, for use on board the aircraft in operating the agreed services; - (b) spare parts, including engines, introduced into the territory of a Contracting Party for the maintenance or repair of aircraft operating the agreed air services; and - (c) fuel, lubricants and consumable technical supplies introduced into or supplied in the territory of a Contracting Party for use in an aircraft engaged in an international air service of a designated airline of the other Contracting Party, even when these supplies are to be used on a part of the journey performed over the territory of the Contracting Party in which they are taken on board. - 3.
 The items referred to in paragraphs 1 and 2 of this Article may be required to be kept under the supervision or control of the appropriate authorities. - 4.
-The exemptions provided for by this Article shall also apply in situations where a designated airline of one Contracting Party has entered into arrangements with other airlines for the loan or transfer in the territory of the other Contracting Party of the items specified in paragraphs 1 and 2 of this Article, provided such other airlines similarly enjoy such exemptions from the other Contracting Party.

-5. Nothing in this Agreement shall prevent Denmark from imposing, on a non-discriminatory basis, taxes, levies, duties, fees or charges on fuel supplied in its territory for use in an aircraft of a designated air carrier of Curaçao that operates between a point in the territory of Denmark and another point in the territory of Denmark or a point in the territory of another European Union Member State or EEA EFTA State.
+The exemption provided for by this Article shall also apply in situations where a designated airline of one Contracting Party has entered into arrangements with other airlines for the loan or transfer in the territory of the other Contracting Party of the items specified in paragraphs 1 and 2 of this Article, provided such other airlines similarly enjoy such exemptions from the other Contracting Party. - 5.
+Nothing in this Agreement shall prevent [Denmark/Norway/Sweden] from imposing, on a non-discriminatory basis, taxes, levies, duties, fees or charges on fuel supplies in its territory for use in an aircraft of a designated air carrier of Mauritius that operates between a point in the territory of [Denmark/Norway/Sweden] and another point in the territory of [Denmark/Norway/Sweden] or a point in the territory of another European Union Member State or EEA EFTA State.

-Article 7 Storage of Airborne Equipment and Supplies
+Storage of Airborne Equipment and Supplies

 The regular airborne equipment, as well as the materials and supplies retained on board the aircraft of either Contracting Party, may be unloaded in the territory of the other Contracting Party only with the approval of its customs authorities.
-Such items may be placed under the supervision of the said authorities up to such time as they are re-exported or otherwise disposed of in accordance with customs regulations.
+Such items may be placed under the supervision of the said authorities up to such time as they are reexported or otherwise disposed of in accordance with customs regulations.